sdasda7777/ScheduleBlock/README.md

 ### Changelog

 #### 1.0.9
-- Major code style improvements
+- Moved from using global variables to using callback functions
 - Fixed a minor bug where importing the same settings file for the second time without reloading the page wouldn't work
+- Renamed button.css to styles.css
+- Added more comments, general code style improvements

 #### 1.0.8
 - Reimplemented reordering to use number input box instead of buttons

 #### 1.0.7
-- Changed label of buttons to keep page as brief as possible
+- Changed labels of buttons to keep page as brief as possible
 - Added option to reorder records using buttons

 #### 1.0.6